jonnlai/woolly/README.md

 ### User Stories

 An Excel spreadsheet was used to collect Epics and User Stories before development was started.
 Six Epics were identified to help to organise the work: 1.
 User Profiles, 2.
 Products, 3.
 Bag and 4.
-Checkout 5.Marketing 6.
+Checkout 5.
+Marketing 6.
 Comments and Ratings.
 These Epics were broken down into user stories with clearly defined Acceptance Criteria, Tasks, Story Points and MoSCoW prioritisation.

 ![User Stories - Products](assets/readme-files/user-stories/user-stories-products.png)
 ![User Stories - Bag and Checkout](assets/readme-files/user-stories/user-stories-bag-checkout.png)